drupalwxt/wxt/README.md

 ## Important

-Drupal WxT for Drupal 8/9 is currently under release candidate phase and now will provide an update path for all future releases.
+Drupal WxT for Drupal 9 is under a release candidate phase and will provide an upgrade path for all future releases.

 ## Important Links